1957–58 La Liga

 The 1957–58 La Liga season was the 27th since its establishment.
-The season started on September 15, 1957, and finished on May 4, 1958.
-Real Madrid is Champions.
+The season began on 15 September 1957, and concluded on 4 May 1958.
+Real Madrid won their sixth title.

 Team locations

 Zaragoza moved from its old stadium Torrero to the new La Romareda.
-Barcelona also moved from Las Corts to the Nou Camp, that became the biggest stadium in Spain.
+Barcelona also moved from Las Corts to the Nou Camp, which became the biggest stadium in Spain.